VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Change: Improvement of internal APIs to talk to other VidYen plugins.
 - Remove: All files related to Coinhive removed as they are shutting down their servers (make sure you get your funds withdrawn if you can)
 - Change: Rewards are based on `valid shares` from the MoneroOcean API rather than hashes.
 Explanation [here](https://www.vidyen.com/319changes)
-- Change: VY256 Miner now has client side tracking after I discovered notgiven688 had them but wasn't documented.
+- Change: VidYen Webminer now has client side tracking after I discovered notgiven688 had them but wasn't documented.

 = 2.2.4 =

 - Note: Had issues with both VidYen Twitch and Vidhash, you will need to upgrade both of those to 1.1.1
-- Fix: Fixed a lot of VY256 miner issues and updated code to be compatible with various themes.
+- Fix: Fixed a lot of VidYen Webminer issues and updated code to be compatible with various themes.
 - Fix: Resolved the thread issues which would often display incorrectly and now show true thread use.
 - Add: Added a message display that was happening in console that lets your user know miner is doing something before report of hashes from MoneroOcean.
 - Fix: Resolved issue with custom webminerpool server resulting in index error.